- Running RStudio in Your Web Browser

 IMPORTANT: If you built a package with the gsl or gdal modules loaded then you will need to add module load gsl or module load gdal, respectively, to your Slurm script.
+The same is true for geos.
 One does not need to include the rh module in the Slurm script.

 One example that requires the gdal module to be loaded is the sf package.
 If one fails to load the module then the following error will result:

 configure: error: sf is not compatible with GDAL versions below 2.0.1

 The geojsonio package also requires the gdal module.

 You can create your own environment modules which can then be loaded for an OnDemand session.
 For example, one can create a Conda environment of R packages and load the module for this environment.
 See the directions for creating custom modules.
 To get this work on MyAdroit, add your module files here: